oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-user-storage-credentials/create-user-storage-credentials.md

-# Create User, Role, Cloud Storage, and Credential
+# Create User, Role, Object Storage Bucket, and OCI Credential

 ## Introduction

-In this lab, you will ...

-> **Note:** While this lab uses Oracle Autonomous Data Warehouse, the steps are identical for loading data into an Oracle Autonomous Transaction Processing database.
+In this lab, you will create a user who will be the data share recipient and grant this user the necessary privileges to consume the data in the share.
+You will also create an Oracle Object Storage bucket that where the shared data will be stored.
+You will optionally create an RSA key pair if you don't have one.
+This will provide you with the private key, the user's OCID, and the fingerprint which you will need to create the OCI credential.
+Finally, you'll create the OCI credential.

-Estimated Time: 10 minutes
+Estimated Time: 15 minutes

 ### Objectives

 In this lab, you will:

-* Navigate to the SQL Worksheet utility in Oracle Autonomous Database Data Tools.
+* Navigate to the SQL Worksheet utility.
+* Create a user that will be the recipient for data in the data share tables.
+* Grant the recipient the necessary privileges to access the data share.
+* Create an Oracle Object Storage bucket (if you don't have one) where you'll store the shared data.
+* Generate an RSA key pair (if you don't have a private key in PEM format) to generate a private key and a fingerprint and the user's OCID which you'll need to create an OCI native credential, if you don't have one.
+* Create an OCI native credential and associate the buckets' URL with the credential.

 ### Prerequisites

-This lab requires the completion of **Lab 1: Set up the Workshop Environment > Task 3: Create an Autonomous Data Warehouse Instance**, from the **Contents** menu on the left.
+This lab assumes that you have successfully completed all of the preceding labs in the **Contents** menu on the left.

 ## Task 1: Navigate to the SQL Worksheet